shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Reesu!”

 “Fine, I’ll deal with them another way.”
-The tentacle-shaped marks on the floating ice disk filled in with water and the ice started rising again.
+The tentacle-shaped marks on the floating ice disk filled with water and the ice started rising again.
 One of the sharks coming at Gra floated up into the air and flopped for dear life.

 The last shark came straight for Gra, mouth wide open, bearing rows and rows of sharp teeth.